sketch-hq/SketchAPI/docs/pages/plugins-changes-in-catalina.md

     xcrun altool --notarize-app -f /Users/johndoe/Desktop/PluginName.zip --primary-bundle-id "com.organization.PluginName" -u "yourAppleIDEmail@gmail.com" -p "wzac-jvbe-nhqu-wjao"
     ```

-5. Apple will then send you an email in about 3-4 minutes that your bundle is notarized.
-You can now release the plugin.
+1. Wait for a notarization email confirmation from Apple before releasing the plugin.
 > **Note:** If you make any changes to your plugin framework you’ll need to notarize again.

 ## Further reading